-Anthony O'Brien is a native of Brockton Mass & son of Deacon Don O'Brien, the first Deacon at St. Edward Church (now St. Edith).
+Anthony O'Brien is a native of Brockton, Mass. & son of Deacon Don O'Brien.
+Don was the first Deacon at St. Edward Church (now St. Edith).
 Like his Dad, Tony first served in the Marine Corps.

-With 14 siblings from a family of nurses & veterans, Tony's greatest joy is being Dad to Anthony Jr (9) & James Donald (7) with gratitude for his family's generations of commitment to faith, family, education, community & country.
+With 14 siblings (mostly from 2 stepFamilies) & a family of nurses & veterans, Tony's greatest joy is serving as Dad to Anthony Jr (13) & James Donald (11) with max gratitude for his family's generations of dedication to faith, family, education, community & country.

-Tony O'Brien is a former Navy SEAL Lieutenant Commander who served at SEAL Team FIVE & SDV Team ONE.
-A veteran of 7 overseas deployments, he led 4 platoons & 3 task units for crisis response to 20 countries throughout Asia, the Middle East & Europe including Kuwait, Kosovo, and Iraq; and trained in 18 states throughout the US.
+Tony O'Brien is a former Navy SEAL Lieutenant Commander (LCDR) who served at SEAL Team FIVE & SDV Team ONE.
+A veteran of seven overseas deployments to 25 countries, he led platoons & task units for crisis response throughout Asia, the Middle East & Europe and trained in 30 states throughout the US.

-He worked with US Secret Service details for 3 US Presidents (Pres.
+He worked with US Secret Service details for US Presidents (Pres.
 Bush Sr, Pres.
 Clinton, Pres.
 Bush Jr).
-LCDR O'Brien's awards include the Meritorious Service Medal, Global War on Terrorism Medal, Humanitarian Service Medal, NATO Medal, Kuwait Liberation Medal, French Fourragere decoration, and commendations from the Secretary of Defense & President Bush Jr.
+LCDR O'Brien's awards include the Defense Meritorious Service Medal, Humanitarian Service Medal, Global War on Terrorism Medal, NATO Medal, Kuwait Liberation Medal, French Fourragere decoration, and commendations from the Secretary of Defense & President Bush Jr.

 Contact: cell-text (508) 868-2547 AnthonyThomasOBrien@yahoo.com